 eLearning is used across sectors from the petroleum industry to higher education to the military.
 Increasingly, it is also finding a place in religious training.
 While various forms of eLearning are used across religious communities, not surprisingly, eLearning has been particularly embraced by the Latter Day Saints (LDS) Church.
 The LDS Church, which is well known for its technological savvy and for sending missionaries around the world, has been using eLearning since the early 2000s to offer uniform religious training to members worldwide and to reach out to members living in remote locations.

-The LDS Church: An Early Adopter of eLearning
+The LDS Church: An Early Adopter of Religious eLearning

 In September 2002, the LDS’s First Presidency announced plans to broadcast its worldwide leadership training meetings via satellite in an effort to reach more local church leaders.
-At the time, President Gordon B. Hinckley emphasized “We are all one Church [and] we should be performing our duty uniformly to bless the lives of all for whom we are responsible.”
+At the time, President Gordon B. Hinckley emphasized, “We are all one Church [and] we should be performing our duty uniformly.”
 Since then, the LDS Church has continued to expand its virtual training offerings, which Church leaders have embraced as an interactive, far-reaching, and flexible way to reach out to members wherever they are based.